#gallery-1 { margin: auto; } #gallery-1 .gallery-item { float: left; margin-top: 10px; text-align:...

 SMOU first reached out to our seafaring members who were due to sign on their next voyage.
 They were encouraged to collect SMOU Care Packs from the SMOU One Stop Service Centre which carried items that will help them keep safe and healthy even as they perform their duties onboard ships.

-To keep Singapore going, workers like our seafarers who keep the global supply chain moving, cleaners, security officers, and private and public transport workers have to carry out their jobs while preventive measures continue to increase.
-Some groups, like workers in the healthcare industry have also been working round the clock to attend to those who need medical attention while others are working hard to manage the spread of the virus.
-SMOU Exco, Young SMOU and volunteers came together to prepare care packs that contain necessary protective items as a gesture of appreciation for the hard work of our workers!
+To keep Singapore going, workers like our seafarers, who keep the global supply chain moving; cleaners; security officers; and private and public transport workers have to carry out their jobs while preventive measures continue to increase.
+Some groups, such as healthcare workers, have been tirelessly attending to those in need of medical attention, while others are diligently managing the spread of the virus.
+SMOU Exco, Young SMOU, and volunteers came together to prepare care packs that contain necessary protective items as a gesture of appreciation for the hard work of our workers!

-Amongst items in the care packs were hand sanitisers, surgical face masks, snacks and other items that served to encourage and provide added protection for workers while they perform their duties.
+Amongst items in the care packs were hand sanitisers, surgical face masks, snacks, and other items that served to encourage and provide added protection for workers while they performed their duties.
 The care pack was a message of gratitude to workers, letting them know that they are not alone because there is a Labour Movement family here for them.

 Each individual is at the forefront of this battle when it comes to preventing the spread of the virus.
 Let us continue to do our part to exercise social responsibility and maintain personal hygiene.